 Sabine Strahl is a glycobiologist who´s laboratory has substantially contributed to the basic understanding of protein O-Man in yeast and mammals.
 Besides comprehensive cell biological and biochemical know-how for glyco- and membrane proteins, the lab has established a variety of “glyco-specific” tools.
 Work from her lab qualified yeast Pmt4 as an ideal model to study mammalian O-mannosyltransferases (Bausewein et al., 2016).
 The group recently unraveled the first yeast O-mannose glycoproteome and showed that O-mannosyl glycans affect far more processes than previously thought (Neubert et al., 2016; Zatorska et al., 2017; Castells Ballester et al., 2018; Castells Ballester et al., 2019).
 The lab identified new O-Man clients from mouse brain and showed that POMTs affect human mesenchymal stem cell fate (Ragni et al., 2016) and impact cadherin-mediated cell adhesion (Lommel et al., 2013; Carvalho et al., 2016).

 Thomas Thumberger is a developmental biologist who is interested in the molecular mechanisms driving organ formation and growth/regeneration.
-He has longstanding experience in using small animal model systems to investigate the molecular mechanisms leading to human disease phenotypes like ciliopathies (Inoue et al., 2015; Beyer et al., 2012; Thumberger et al., 2012) and developmental phenotypes for instance the formation of conjoined twins (Tisler et al., 2018).
-He established the CRISPR/Cas technique for use in the Japanese rice fish medaka (Oryzias latipes; Stemmer et al., 2015) and refined genome editing to facilitate precise integration/modification of defined DNA donors (Gutierrez-Triana et al., 2018) coupled with large scale genotyping (Hammouda et al., 2019).
-In combination with advanced in vivo imaging, he addresses the molecular basis for the balance of proliferation and differentiation during growth and development (Höckendorf et al., 2012) in genetic medaka models based on human CDG patient mutations.
+He is highly experienced in using small animal model systems to investigate the molecular mechanisms leading to human disease phenotypes like ciliopathies (Beyer et al., 2012; Inoue et al., 2017; Thumberger et al., 2012) and developmental phenotypes for instance the formation of conjoined twins (Tisler et al., 2017).
+He established the CRISPR/Cas9 technique for use in the Japanese rice fish medaka (Oryzias latipes; (Stemmer et al., 2015)) and refined genome editing to facilitate precise integration/modification of defined DNA donors (Gutierrez-Triana et al., 2018) coupled with large scale genotyping (Hammouda et al., 2019).
+In combination with advanced in vivo imaging, he addresses the molecular basis for the balance of proliferation and differentiation during growth and development (Hockendorf et al., 2012) in genetic medaka models based on human CDG patient mutations.